Shikaga/PitchBlackAnalysis/index.md

 It's baggage was unwieldy and direction unclear.
 And while a solid financial return may have allowed the franchise to struggle on, the box office receipts were unimpressive, and it seemed as though Riddick would not be returning to the silver screen.

 But return it did.
-After nearly a decade, and largely due to Vin Diesel himself, the Riddick franchise returned to cinemas, this time in the guise of the simply named *Riddick*.
+After nearly a decade, and largely due to Vin Diesel never ending enthusiasm for the character, and a sizeable financial investment to boot, the Riddick franchise returned to cinemas, this time in the guise of the simply named *Riddick*.

 But how do you resurrect a franchise that was so unapologetically blindsided by the previous film?

 There were several possible solutions to the problem.
 Creating a prequel is of course always an option, in particular the story of how Riddicks escape from Butcher Bay is an obvious story to tell.

-Or perhaps, simply tell a story in the same universe, and bring Riddick in as *Shane (1953)* like character.
+Or perhaps, simply tell a story in the same universe, and bring Riddick in as a *Shane (1953)* like character.

 But it seems that Vin Diesel decided that the best way to proceed, was to instead remake *Pitch Black* within its own continuity.